rochapps/noisy/README.rst

-BrickPi Car
+Noisy
 ============

-A sample project using the brickpi, two lego motors and a ultrasonic sensor.
+Noisy is a self driving robot that avoid objects as he drives.
+It uses the RasberryPi, the BrickPi to connect two lego motors and an ultrasonic sensor.